Model-independent search for anisotropies in stochastic gravitational-wave backgrounds and application to LIGO-Virgo's first three observing Runs: Acknowledgements

 \section{Acknowledgements}

 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
 LIGO was constructed by the California Institute of Technology and Massachusetts Institute of Technology with funding from the National Science Foundation (NSF) and operates under cooperative agreement PHY-0757058.
 The authors are grateful for computational resources provided by the LIGO Laboratory and supported by NSF Grants PHY-0757058 and PHY-0823459.
 We would like to thank Jishnu Suresh, Deepali Agarwal, and Leo Tsukada for providing helpful comments and suggestions.
-LX and AIR were supported by the NSF award 1912594.
+L.X., A.I.R., and A.J.W. were supported by the NSF award 1912594.
 This paper carries LIGO Document Number LIGO-P2200339.